Articles in this section

 Building a brand means going above and beyond the normal methods of promotion.
 We’ll help you find like-minded members on Meetup, but you should also reach out to all of your potential networks.
 Here are some ways you can get started:

-- Start a branded social media account: you should start a dedicated page for your group.
+• Start a branded social media account: You should start a dedicated page for your group.
 Whether you use it to spread the word for your next event or keep the conversation going between events, having a social media presence elevates your Meetup brand.

-- Customize your group’s link: Having an easy-to-remember group link helps in multiple areas of promotion.
+• Customize your group’s link: Having an easy-to-remember group link helps in multiple areas of promotion.

-- Promote in real life: Never underestimate the power of the poster.
-Meetup events take place in real life, so you should reach your audience in real life too: coffee shops, libraries, community bulletin boards or college campuses.
+• Promote in real life: Never underestimate the power of the poster.
+Meetup events take place in real life, so you should reach your audience in real life, too: coffee shops, libraries, community bulletin boards, or college campuses.

 New group announcement emails